-90.145 Advanced Studies in Torts S2 Hpw4 C3
+90.145 Advanced Studies in Torts

 The law of torts at an advanced level.
-The concepts which determine which interests are legally profected, what conduct is regarded as socially unreasonable and when a court will afford a remedy in the form of an action for damages.
-Emphasis on a basic grounding in areas of tort law which, although rarely included in the curricula of basic torts courses, provide an important part of the profection which the legal system affords certain vital and highly valued interests, and in addition, it allows students to pursue in greater detail and at a more advanced level some areas of study included in the basic torts program
+The concepts which determine which interests are legally protected, what conduct is regarded as socially unreasonable and when a court will afford a remedy in the form of an action for damages.
+Emphasis on a basic grounding in areas of tort law which, although rarely included in the curricula of basic torts courses, provide an

+"These are the appropriate subjects for students who begin their courses in 1987 and thereafter.
+Students who began courses before 1987 should consult the handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them. important part of the protection which the legal system affords certain vital and highly valued interests, and in addition, it allows students to pursue in greater detail and at a more advanced level some areas of study included in the basic torts program.

 Focus on the protection of relational interests, although other matters may be discussed.
-Topics may include, defamation and other actionable communications, privacy, false imprisonment, malicious prosecution, negligent infliction of economic loss, intentional infliction of economic loss, survival and extinction of causes of action, products liability.
+Topics may include: defamation and other actionable communications, privacy, false imprisonment, malicious prosecution, negligent infliction of economic loss, intentional infliction of economic loss, survival and extinction of causes of action, products liability.